MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/plan/tech-ref/key-concepts/The-Role-of-Claims.md

 When you write claim rules, the source of the incoming claims for the claim rules varies based on whether you are writing rules on a claims provider trust or a relying party trust.
 When you write claim rules for a claims provider trust, the incoming claims are the claims sent from the trusted claims provider to the Federation Service.
 When you write rules for a relying party trust, the incoming claims are the claims that are output by the claim rules of the applicable claims provider trust.
 For more information about incoming claims and outgoing claims, see [The Role of the Claims Pipeline](The-Role-of-the-Claims-Pipeline.md) and [The Role of the Claims Engine](The-Role-of-the-Claims-Engine.md).

 ## What are claim types?
 A claim type provides context for the claim value.
-It is usually expressed as a Uniform Resource Identifier \(URI\). [!INCLUDE[nextref_adfs2](includes/nextref_adfs2_md.md)] can support any claim type, and it is configured with the claim types in the following table by default.
+It is usually expressed as a Uniform Resource Identifier \(URI\).
+AD FS can support any claim type, and it is configured with the claim types in the following table by default.

 |Name|Description|URI|
 |--------|---------------|-------|